VladBangPao/Pipa/README.md

                         make sure all methods on the rs are syncronous in your sub_jobs or general job */
             },
-            //all sub_jobs on the job queue have a rs (readstream) and ws (writestream) exposed, so just use them in your code blocks jobs:[
+            //all sub_jobs on the job queue have a rs (readstream) and ws (writestream)
+            //exposed, so just use them in your code blocks jobs:[
                   {/*place your syncronous stream manipulation here*/},
                   {/*place your syncronous stream manipulation here*/},